meeshkan/unmock-react-native-example/article.md

 });
 ```

-Here we again use `waitForElement`, but instead of relying on an element with `testID="fact"` to show up, we wait for an element that contains the same text as the (random) fact returned from the API.

-Because we're returning a random string from the API (via `lorem.sentence`), we need here to access the random value returned from the service.
-Unmock services keep track of their calls and return values in the `spy` property, which is a [SinonJS spy](https://sinonjs.org/releases/latest/spies/).
-The second spy call is accessed via the `secondCall` property and its return value via `returnValue`.
+Here we again use `waitForElement` like above.
+This time we wait for an element containing the same text as the random fact returned from the API.
+Because the API returns a random sentence, we need to find its value.
+Unmock services keep track of mocked calls in the `spy` property.
+This property is a [SinonJS spy](https://sinonjs.org/releases/latest/spies/).
+The spy exposes its second call via the `secondCall` property.
+The return value of that call is in `returnValue`.
+See the [chapter on expectations](https://www.unmock.io/docs/expectations) in Unmock documentation for more information.

 ### Test for failure

-Test for failure proceeds similarly as the test for success: we change the API to return status code 500, render the app, and wait for the element with `testID="error"` to show up.
+Test for failure proceeds as the test for success. we change the API to return status code 500, render the app, and wait for the element with `testID="error"` to show up.

 ```ts
 it('renders error when the API fails', async () => {